yuvlian/project-euler-rust/README.md

 # 1 Programming Language in 100 Problems
-this repository is inspired by https://github.com/NathanielJS1541/100_languages_template/
+A repository that was inspired by [100 Languages 100 Problems](https://github.com/NathanielJS1541/100_languages_template/).

-i was like nah imma just do allat in rust

-well here it is lol

-thanks to https://github.com/lucky-bai/projecteuler-solutions/blob/master/Solutions.md for providing solutions i can do assert checks
+I thought to myself, why 100 languages?

+And of course, as your average elitist rustacean I went:

+> I must use Rust for all of this!
+Let's solve the first 100 Project Euler problems with Rust!
+The greatest language ever!!!
+Rahhh!!

+Lastly, I'd like to give some thanks to [Project Euler Solutions](https://github.com/lucky-bai/projecteuler-solutions/) for providing the correct answers, making it possible for me to do assert_eq checks.